ds2-lab/LambdaFS/README.md

 FLUSH PRIVILEGES;
 ```

-Note that this is highly insecure, and it is recommended that you replace the '%' with a specific IP address (such as the IP of the VM hosting the MySQL server) to prevent unauthorized users from trying to login using your newly-created root user.

-Once this user is created, you can pass the username "user" and whatever password you used to the `create-tables.sh` script.
+Note that this is **highly insecure** and is not recommended for production environments.
+Once the user is created, you can pass the username "user" and whatever password you used to the `create-tables.sh` script.

 Finally, the last parameter to the script is the database.
 You can create a new database by connecting to the MySQL server and executing `CREATE DATABASE <database_name>`.
 Make sure you update the HopsFS configuration files (i.e., the `hops-ndb-config.properties` described in the previous section) to reflect the new user and database.

 Thus, to run the script, you would execute: `./create-tables.sh localhost 3306 <username> <password> <database_name>`.
-After this, you should also create the additional tables required by Serverless HopsFS.
+After this, you should also create the additional tables required by λFS.
 These are written out in the `serverless.sql` file.
 Simply execute the following command to do this: `mysql --host=localhost --port=3306 -u <username> -p<password> <database_name> < serverless.sql`.
 Notice how there is no space between the `-p` (password) flag and the password itself.

 ### Common Errors/Issues During Building